LinguaPhylo/linguaPhylo.github.io/tutorials/tip-dates-forward.md

-By default all the taxa are assumed to have a date of zero (i.e. the sequences are assumed to be sampled at the same time).
+In phylodynamic and macroevolutionary analyses, quite often __all__ our samples (viral sequences from infected individuals in the former case and from different species in the latter, for example) were collected only at the present moment.
+In such cases we assign our samples a date of zero to represent the present -- this is our default.

-In this case, the sequences have been sampled at various dates going back to {{ include.earliest }}.
+As mentioned above, however, our sequences have been sampled at various dates going back to {{ include.earliest }}.

-The date of each sample is stored in the taxon name {{ include.date_in_name }}.
+We can see the date of each of our samples (sequences) in the NEXUS file, {{ include.date_in_name }}.
-The numbers are years since {{ include.since }}.
+This date can be read as years since {{ include.since }}.
-We will use the regular expression `"{{ include.regex }}"` to extract these numbers and turn to ages.
-In addition, the age direction should be set to the _forward_ in time for this analysis.

-If the setup is correct, the sequences sampled the most recently (i.e. {{ include.last }}) should have a `Age` of 0 while all other tips should be larger then 0.